 It is important to not use blanched almond flour for this recipe.

-Use coarse almond flour or almond meal made with the skins which achieves the best grain-like texture.
+Use coarse almond flour or almond meal made with the skins which achieve the best grain-like texture.

-The most nutritious almond flour is made yourself from soaked/dehydrated almonds that are freshly ground.
+The most nutritious almond flour is made from soaked/dehydrated almonds that are freshly ground.

 Low Carb (Keto) Stuffing Recipe